 Get the bigger local picture: Roosevelt Island News

 RIOC By the Numbers

-Others are more versatile.
+Others prove more versatile.

-Some staffers are “now being utilized as Call Center reps for the States COVID-19 hotline,” said RIOC vice president Shelton Haynes.
+Some staffers are “now being utilized as Call Center reps for the State’s COVID-19 hotline,” said RIOC vice president Shelton Haynes.

 What are we now, Roosevelt Island…?
 Community Support